syJunia/ProgrammingTask-BL/README.md

 The button handling should handle contact bouncing and be able to detect different button events such as click, and double click.

-##### requirements.txt
-The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:

-pip3 install -r requirements.txt

 The code is tested with python3

 ##### How to use: